 The Marine Stewardship Council sees if fisheries are sustainable.
 When a fishery has been found to be sustainable then fish from that fishery can be sold with the Marine Stewardship Council blue fish tick label.
-In order to receive the Marine Stewardship Council blue fish tick label, fisheries are assessed based on three main principles: the stock is fished sustainably (see Topic 3); environmental impacts are minimised (see Topic 4); and, the fishery is well managed (see Topic 5).
+In order to receive the Marine Stewardship Council blue fish tick label, fisheries are assessed based on three main principles: the stock is fished sustainably; environmental impacts are minimised; and, the fishery is well managed.